Many of us are well aware of the story of Lord Ganesha - notably His transcendence from a boy to an elephant-headed cutie.

 Hence,it also shows how we should opt to get rid of our ego,and discriminate good from bad, and attain godhood.

-The Ganapathi Atharva Sirsam is perhaps the most important veda mantra for Lord Ganesha.Also known as Ganapathi Upanishad- this hymn has a portion which describes the form of Ganesha as below :
+The Ganapati Atharva Sirsam is perhaps the most important veda mantra for Lord Ganesha.Also known as Ganapati Upanishad- this hymn has a portion which describes the form of Ganesha as below :

 एकदन्तं चतुर्हस्तं पाशमङ्कुशधारिणम् ।